Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - WOOD0430: chasm

-- LONG0501 (MCDO0551, LONG0751): billboard, salt marsh, Thunder Hole
+- LONG0501 (LONG0751, MCDO0551, ROBE0665): billboard, salt marsh, Thunder Hole

+- ROBE0665 (ROBE0240): The road west of the building leads to the base of a spire of rock.
+    _The spire looks natural, except for a tiny opening near its summit._

 ### Brooms

-- LONG0501 (MCDO0551, LONG0751): _You're at Tongue of Rock.
+- LONG0501 (MCDO0551, ROBE0665, LONG0751): _You're at Tongue of Rock.
 There is a small whiskbroom here._
     In the dusty rock room, SWEEP reveals the combination to the safe in the Well House:
     _Brushing the dust from one of the larger rocks reveals some carved characters.
     In the rock is carved the message "7-22-34"._